gillesdami/native-rockstar/README.md

 Say Var
 ```

-The tester will push "hello" in stdin and the first line means
+The test runner will push "hello" in stdin and the first line means
-that stdout must contain hello for the code the test to be sucessfull.
+that stdout must contain "hello" for the test to be sucessfull.

 ## Example